felicity-borg/AI-PredictiveMaintenance/docs/README.md

 * Reduce operational risk of mission critical equipment.
 * Increase rate of return on assets by predicting failures before they occur.
 * Control cost of maintenance by enabling just-in-time maintenance operations.
-* Lower cutomer attrition, improve brand image, and lost sales.
+* Lower customer attrition, improve brand image, and lost sales.
 * Lower inventory costs by reducing inventory levels by predicting the reorder point.
 * Enable just in time inventory by estimating order dates for replacement parts.
 * Discover patterns connected to various maintenance problems.